wk645/BbungLocator/README.md

 ## Introduction

-BbungTycoon is a 붕어빵 'Bbung-a-pang' (Fish-shaped red bean filled Korean dessert) finder located at Korea.
+BbungTycoon is a 붕어빵 삼만리 'Bbung-a-pang' (Fish-shaped red bean filled Korean dessert) finder located at Korea.
 Users can search and/or add new stores to the map.

 ## Technologies